kkortes/async-await-websockets/README.md

 };
 ```

-`ws.login` remembers the token and replays it after an automatic reconnect, before `open`
+The client keeps the token from those events and replays it after an automatic reconnect,
-fires — so a first call made inside `open` cannot race a reconnect it never saw.
-If the
+before `open` fires — so a first call made inside `open` cannot race a reconnect it never
-session has expired by then the client emits `unauthorized` instead.
+saw.
+If the session has expired by then the client emits `unauthorized` instead.

 Store the token yourself to survive a page reload: